hai-vr/documentation/docs/research/nochat/index.md

 - Users may be able to add additional packages for multiplayer use.
 - There is an opportunity for testing networking using multiple Unity Editor instances.

-I am also taking this approach because as I'm planning my long-term exit from VRChat content creation (at this time of writing, July 2024), turning VRChat prefabs into VR prefabs is more aligned with my objectives.
+I am also taking this approach because as I'm planning my long-term exit from VRChat content creation (this is written on July 2024), turning VRChat prefabs into VR prefabs is more aligned with my objectives.
 If VRChat wants a ClientSim VR implementation, then they should be the ones doing it.

 ## Rebuilding external calls from compilation errors